Student Enrichment Programs

-Poetry Out Loud is a nation-wide program, originally created by the National Endowment for the Arts, that encourages high school students to learn about great poetry through memorization and performance, culminating at the national finals in Washington D.C.
-Students compete for awards, scholarships and prizes.
-County winners compete at the California Poetry Out Loud State Finals in Sacramento on March 10-11, 2019.
+Poetry Out Loud is a nationwide program, originally created by the National Endowment for the Arts, that encourages high school students to learn about great poetry through memorization and performance, culminating at the national finals in Washington D.C.
+Students compete for awards, scholarships, and prizes.
+County winners compete at the California Poetry Out Loud State Finals in Sacramento.
 One student will be selected to compete at the National Finals.
 Check out poetryoutloud.org for detailed information.

 Santa Cruz County Science & Engineering Fair

 The Santa Cruz County Science & Engineering Fair provides a competitive academic opportunity for students in grades 4-12.
 Students design individual or team science projects and compete for awards, scholarships and prizes.
-Top award winners represent Santa Cruz County at the California State Science Fair (April 20-21, 2020, California Science Center, Los Angeles, CA) and International Science and Engineering Fair (May 10-15, 2020, Anaheim, CA).
+Top award winners represent Santa Cruz County at the California State Science Fair located at the California Science Center, Los Angeles, CA and International Science and Engineering Fair (May 8-13, 2022 Atlanta, Georgia).